Ergonomic Design of Computer Laboratory Furniture: Mismatch Analysis Utilizing Anthropometric Data of University Students: Materials and Methods

-According to several studies, the SEH is a critical factor in SDH determination \citep{bendix_how_1986,milanese_school_2004,jfm_revision_2003}.
-Developing an appropriate TH requires careful consideration of shoulder biomechanics, including shoulder flexion angles between $0^\circ$ and $25\circ$ and abduction angles between $0^\circ$ and $20^\circ$ \citep{agha_school_2010,altaboli_anthropometric_2015,gouvali_match_2006}.
+According to several studies, sitting elbow height (SEH) is a critical factor in Seat to Table Height (STH) determination \cite{bendix_how_1986,milanese_school_2004,jfm_revision_2003}.
+Developing an appropriate Table Height (TH) requires careful consideration of shoulder biomechanics, including shoulder flexion angles between $0^\circ$ and $25\circ$ and abduction angles between $0^\circ$ and $20^\circ$ \cite{agha_school_2010,altaboli_anthropometric_2015,gouvali_match_2006}.
 Furthermore, keeping the arms on the desk significantly reduces strain on the spine.
-Consequently, according to ref \citep{poulakakis_model_1998}[50 Pheasant, 51 Poulakakis], the STH should be 3-5 cm higher than the SEH.
+Consequently, according to ref \cite{poulakakis_model_1998}[50 Pheasant, 51 Poulakakis], the STH should be 3-5 cm higher than the SEH.
 A synchronized measure was created to verify that the SEH is the most important TH parameter and that the TH height should not increase above 50 mm above the SEH.
-Equation \ref{eq5} expresses the link between TH and SEH.
+Equation \ref{eq5} expresses the link between TH and SEH: